It’s Called Pepper Bellies and It’s the Perfect Dish for Football

 - Your favorite chili

-- Your favorite type of tomato
+- Your favorite type of tomato, chopped up

 - pasilla pepper (roast that sucker on the open flame to get a char and then scrape off the black and chop